-Support and information for families of children with developmental disabilities.
+Support and information for families of children with developmental disabilities or healthcare needs.

 Free Services Include:

-•Training for parents who want to become Helping Parent peer mentor volunteers
+- Training for parents who want to become a Volunteer Helping Parent

 Washington State Parent to Parent (P2P) maintains confidentiality and does not discriminate on the basis of color, race, creed, sex, or national origin.

 Washington State Parent to Parent (P2P) is funded by The Arc of Washington State, Washington State Division of Developmental Disabilities, and the Department of Health/Children with Special Health Care Needs.
-County programs also receive funding from the Division of Developmental Disabilities, United Way, local grants and donations.
+County programs also receive funding from the Developmental Disabilities Administration, United Way, local grants and donations.

-A place for parents of children with disabilities and special needs to share resources and information.
+A place for parents of children with disabilities or special health care needs to share resources and information.

 The following are documents for Washington State P2P Coordinators.